 - Lassi: This is an Indian dessert that is prepared by blending yoghurt, milk or water, salt or sugar, spices.

-- Rice pudding: the rice that is used to prepare this dessert is a good source of fiber to the human body.
-The fried breads or the sweet stuffed ones are also a part of Indian desserts are usually made, using wheat flour which contains a decent amount of fiber.
+- Rice pudding: the rice that is used to prepare this dessert is a good source of fibre to the human body.
+The fried breads or the sweet stuffed ones are also a part of Indian desserts are usually made, using wheat flour which contains a decent amount of fibre.

 - Raisins: Another tasty Indian desert is Shiro, which is prepared using raisins and whole wheat flour.
 One handful of raisins contain approximately 1 gram of fibre.

 Health Benefits of Eating Fibre Rich Indian Food